What does it cost to enclose a porch?

 Materials have a wide cost range depending on the purpose and type.

-- Screened-in porch: Materials cost $600 to $3,210, according to HomeGuide.
+- Screened-in porch: Materials cost $600 to $3,200, according to HomeGuide.
 We’re talking mainly about the screen mesh here, which varies significantly by price per square foot — from fiberglass (15 cents) to copper ($6.50).
 Other popular materials include vinyl-coated polyester mesh (58 cents), bronze (85 cents) and stainless steel ($1).

 - Four-season: $15,000 to $60,000, according to HomeAdvisor.
 Four-season rooms include all of the material costs of a three-season, but with extra materials required.
-These enclosures utilize insulation in the walls, and may tend towards higher priced insulated windows.
-Wall insulation costs range from 20 cents to $1.50 per square foot depending on the material used and how thick it is.
+These enclosures utilize insulation in the walls, and may tend towards higher-priced insulated windows.
+Wall insulation costs range from 20 cents to $2 per square foot depending on the material used and how thick it is.
 Common options include fiberglass batting (30 cents to $1.50), spray foam (50 cents to $2), and rigid cell foam (25 cents to $2).

 Cheap ways to enclose a porch

 Some aspects of an enclosed porch can be achieved without much expenditure or labor.
-Hanging curtains, putting up hedges, or installing some lattice work on the sides can help create privacy and aesthetics without breaking the bank.
+Hanging curtains, putting up hedges or installing some lattice work on the sides can help create privacy and aesthetics without breaking the bank.
 These upgrades may not keep out weather and bugs, but they can still make a significant difference in how a porch looks and feels.

 The bottom line on enclosing a porch

-A porch upgrade may serve as an investment in your home, but that doesn’t necessarily mean it will add to the value of your home.
-Most home improvement return-on-investment analyses don’t single out porches, per se.
-Still, any remodel that increases living space generally does boost home value, so if enclosing your porch in effect turns it into an additional room, that can be a good thing.
+Still, any upgrade that increases living space generally boosts home value, so if enclosing your porch in effect turns it into an additional room, that can be a good thing.
 A smart remodel can also increase a house’s curb appeal.

-If you decide on a porch enclosure, the first step is to consider cost, vis-a-vis what you want to use the porch for.
+If you decide on a porch enclosure, the first step is to consider cost, vis-à-vis what you want to use the porch for.
 The more benefits the enclosure style has, the more an enclosed porch costs — but the more enjoyment you may get out of it, too.